Nikon P900 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Nikon P900 and the Sony A7R III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon Coolpix P900: